-Knee pain is a common reason that people visit their doctors’ office or the emergency room.
+Pain is a common reason that people visit their doctors’ office or the emergency room.
 In many cases, an injury to the knee, such as a ruptured ligament or torn cartilage, causes substantial pain.
-Yet, there are some medical conditions that cause knee pain that are not the direct result of an injury.
-Knee pain can also be caused by conditions such as arthritis, gout and infections.
+Yet, there are some medical conditions that cause knee pain which are not the direct result of an injury.
+Knee discomfort can also be caused by conditions such as arthritis, gout, and infections.

 To learn more about the various maladies that can affect the knee, choose a topic below: